-dose.
+The persistence of humoral and cellular immune responses to immunisation was assessed at 132 and 236 days after second dose.
 In the mITT population, anti-spike antibody values were similar for BNT-10 and NVX compared with BNT-30 participants overall at each timepoint.
-(Fig. 5, Supplementary Fig. 8).
+(Figure 5, Supplementary Figure 8).
 However, anti-spike antibody values were highest for seronegative NVX participants at both timepoints.
-There were no differences in foldchanges after the second dose and the waning over time was similar across the groups (Fig. 5 and Fig. 8, Supplement).
-In seropositive participants, convergence of the humoral immune response was observed by 132 days after the second dose, with anti-spike antibodies returning to pre-second dose values (Fig. 5C).
+There were no differences in fold-changes after second dose and the waning over time was similar across the groups (Figure 5 and Figure 8, Supplement).
+In seropositive participants, convergence of the humoral immune response was observed by 132 days after second dose, with anti-spike antibodies returning to pre-second dose values (Figure 5C).

-However, sensitivity analyses for participants in the day 132 mITT population with no 'breakthrough infections, and therefore, no boosting by infection, showed seronegative BNT-10 participants to have lower anti-spike antibody concentrations compared with BNT-30 participants (aGMR 0.54 [95% CI: 0.31, 0.94]) (Fig. 5D and Fig. 9, Supplement).
-Across the three study groups, amongst seronegative participants with 'breakthrough infections' no waning of anti-spike antibody responses was evident from the second vaccination to day 236 (Fig. 5F).
+However, sensitivity analyses for participants in the day 132 mITT population with no 'breakthrough infections', and therefore no boosting by infection, showed seronegative BNT-10 participants to have lower anti-spike antibody concentrations compared with BNT-30 participants [aGMR 0.54 (95% CI: 0.31, 0.94)] (Figure 5D and Figure 9, Supplement).
+Across the three study groups, amongst seronegative participants with 'breakthrough infections' no waning of anti-spike antibody responses was evident from second vaccination to day 236 (Figure 5F).

-The cellular immune response against wild-type virus at 132 days after the second vaccination was similar across the groups (Fig. 8, Supplement); however, responses tended to be highest in seropositive BNT-10 and NVX participants compared with BNT-30.
+The cellular immune response against wild-type virus at 132 days after second vaccination was similar across the groups (Figure 8, Supplement), however responses tended to be highest in seropositive BNT-10 and NVX participants compared with BNT-30.
 Conversely, seronegative BNT-30 participants tended to have higher responses compared with BNT-10 and NVX participants.
 Cellular responses across the study arms were similar at day 236.
-Responses for NVX participants were almost halved from day 14 (GMC 121 SFC/ 10 [95% CI: 73, 200]) (Fig. 3) to 236 after the second dose (GMC 75 [95% CI: 49, 114], fold-change 0.4 [95% CI: 0.3, 0.6]) (Fig. 8, Supplement).
+Responses for NVX participants were almost halved from day 14 [GMC 121 SFC/10 (95% CI: 73, 200)] (Figure 3) to 236 after second dose [GMC 75 (95% CI: 49, 114), fold-change 0.4 (95% CI: 0.3, 0.6)] (Figure 8, Supplement).